error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/improvement/PHASE_4_PREVIEW.md

 ## The φ-Radius

 **What it is:**
-The characteristic length scale in segmented spacetime.
+The characteristic length scale in Segmented Spacetime.

 **Formula:**
 r_φ = φ·(GM/c²)·(1 + Δ(M)/100)

 **Where:**
-- φ ≈ 1.618 (golden ratio)
+- φ ≈ 1.618 (Golden Ratio)
 - G = gravitational constant
 - M = mass of object
 - c = speed of light